Kittens rescued after woman allegedly tosses them into Maine pond

 The kittens were taken by Phippsburg Animal Control Officer Norm Turner to Coastal Humane Society in Brunswick.

-Lovig is scheduled to appear in West Bath District Court on Sept.
+Lovig is scheduled to appear in West Bath District Court Sept.
 11.

 Follow BDN Bath-Brunswick on Facebook for the latest news from the Bath-Brunswick area and Lincoln and Sagadahoc counties.